ADVERTISEMENT

 My studies had suggested that pairs of menhirs at Nilaskal should frame the setting sun on summer solstice day, which is also the longest day of the year.
 The same menhirs would pair up with other menhirs to frame the sunset on winter solstice, when the day is shortest.

-Armed with my prismatic compass and camera, I had visited Nilaskal on winter solstice day, and this was when I first tasted the high of experiencing a spectacle which our prehistoric ancestors from the Iron Age had arranged.
+Armed with my prismatic compass and camera, I had visited Nilaskal on winter solstice day, and this was when I first tasted the high of experiencing a spectacle which our prehistoric ancestors from the Iron Age had arranged millennia ago.

-It is a thrilling business to peer into the minds of bygone generations and try to understand the knowledge systems they possessed.
+The joy of rediscovering something our ancestors had conceived, and meticulously executed, and which was lost or forgotten in modern times, can be exhilarating.
+It is a thrilling business to peer into the minds of bygone generations and try to understand the knowledge systems they possessed, and the world views they had.

 The artisan who carved the “sunlight cave” at Badami would have spent months observing the play of sunlight on the boulder, making markings on its surface, before deciding the exact spot to carve the alcove.
 Similarly, the megalith-builders of Nilaskal would have spent months, if not years, staking out spots on the sloping land with wooden poles for markers, before deciding the positioning, and layout of the menhirs, some of which are over 6 metres tall, and 3 metres wide.
 But what did these alignments to the sun mean to them?
-It is likely it had something to do with the cult of the dead, possibly with a prehistoric belief in transmigration of the soul to the realm of the sun.
+Though we probably will never know the answer to the question, it is likely it had something to do with the cult of the dead, possibly with a prehistoric belief in transmigration of the soul to the realm of the sun.

-I believe in the need to communicate research findings to the public, and regularly publish illustrated articles about my research.
+I have always believed in the need to communicate research findings to the public, and regularly publish illustrated articles about my research.
+The power of illustration by photographs cannot be overemphasised, given the stunning visual impact of most of these monuments and landscapes.
 I have published three books, the most recent of them being a collection of short fiction set in and around historical monuments and sites.

 I have never regretted giving up active architectural practice for research in ancient architecture.
 I have been to some less-known sites in stupendous natural settings.
 I have surveyed Harappan monuments at Dholavira in Kachchh, searched for rock art in the mountains near Marayoor, Kerala and documented an exquisitely carved rock-cut temple in the Kumaon Himalayas.
 And at the end, when one takes stock, that is more than enough.